 On the way back, we also spotted the best Santa of the season – a shop mannequin with fake beard in Santa’s outfit, sitting on a stone horse monument of sorts.
 He looked proudly creepy and scary fascinating at the same time.
 So far, most Santas we’ve seen in Vietnam, were all playing sacsophones.
 No idea why – there weren’t many Sacsophone-playing Santas in either Europe or America.
 Must be an Asian thing…

 It was time to say good bye to the island, though.
-We bought boat/bust tickets to mainland from the two sisters, running the place, being once again amazed at how different they were.
+We bought boat/bust tickets to mainland from the two sisters, running the place we were staying at, being once again amazed at how different they were.
 The “motorbike” sister was all business-like, and did not mind pushing you to buy stuff off her or overcharging you for it, while Michele’s wife (who was really beautiful, by the way) was sweet, quiet, and almost apologetic when doing business with you.

 The sea did not look too rough, but we were sure the boat captain knew better.
 We were all on vacation, and weren’t in the mood to tackle stormy seas, or argue.
 When the rest of the van ganged up on the girl, saying she was welcome to stay at the pier, but we were all going back, she got on the bus, but kept bitching all the way to the guest house.
 We sure did not envy her butch companion, for he would never hear the end of it.
 He probably was used to this, though…